alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 ### Instructions

 1. Connect PS2 HDD to PC.

+1. Download and unzip the latest version of [OPL Manager](https://oplmanager.com/site/).

+    1. You may need to [install .Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) first if you do not already have it.

 1. Right click on **OPL Manager** and select `Run as administrator`.

 1. When prompted to set mode, select the `Local PS2 HDD` option.

     <figure markdown="span">